hugohaggmark/hugohaggmark.github.io/_posts/2010-11-20-logon-failure-the-user-has-not-been-granted-the-requested-logon-type-at-this-computer.md

 As a first step we’re pair installing (me coaching and another guy doing the work) and configuring a TFS 2010 POC to make sure we identify all the potential challenges with the customers specific environment like AD, Policies etc.

-Very well we make sure that we follow the exact installation instructions [here](http://www.microsoft.com/downloads/en/details.aspx?FamilyID=2d531219-2c39-4c69-88ef-f5ae6ac18c9f "Team Foundation Installation Guide for Visual Studio 2010") and start our work installing SQL Server, SharePoint Foundation, TFS and lastly we configure TFS with the great new administration console.
+Very well we make sure that we follow the exact installation instructions [from "Team Foundation Installation Guide for Visual Studio 2010"](http://www.microsoft.com/downloads/en/details.aspx?FamilyID=2d531219-2c39-4c69-88ef-f5ae6ac18c9f) and start our work installing SQL Server, SharePoint Foundation, TFS and lastly we configure TFS with the great new administration console.
 Everything looks great and no problems so far!

 As a rule of thumb I always create a team project for each of the process templates that come with TFS to make sure that everything is truly working (so should you).
 Anyway the team project creation went perfect!